 All students entering PhD programmes in the UCD College of Engineering and Architecture are required to complete a minimum of 30 credits of taught modules during their programme.

-Please select your School below for specific modules offered or recommended by your School.
+Please see your School below for specific modules offered or recommended by your School.

-PhD students in the School of Biosystems & Food Engineering are advised to take the first two modules listed below.
-Depending on specific graduate research area, other recommended modules (but not limited to) are listed.
+PhD students in the School of Biosystems and Food Engineering are advised to take the first two modules listed below.
+Depending on the specific graduate research area, other recommended modules (but not limited to) are listed.

-The School offers several modules which have been developed for PhD students.
-Year 1 students should register for CHEN50010 Seminar Series I (2.5 credits) and Seminar Series II CHEN50050 (2.5 credits) in Year 2.
+The School offers several modules that have been developed for PhD students.
+Year 1 students should register for CHEN50010 - Seminar Series I (2.5 credits).
+Students should register for CHEN50050 - Seminar Series II (2.5 credits) in Year 2.

 Following discussions with their supervisor, students may register for modules from the taught Master’s in Biopharmaceutical Engineering or Chemical Engineering.
 Students may register for final year undergraduate modules within the BE/ME programme run by the School or programmes from other Schools in the University.